LUA - Handling of io-errors

 Sorry, I don't know what's the master version.

-#3 Updated by Jérémy Rosen almost 5 years ago
+#3 Updated by Jérémy Rosen about 5 years ago

 - % Done changed from 20 to 0